 If you’re lucky or careful, you work for fifty minutes an hour so you can spend ten minutes doing something like this: innovative, productive or exciting.

 Just ten minutes

 Here are some examples of things that take ten minutes but which have a high return on the time invested.
-I want to do more of this and less of the other stuff.
+There are other ways to improve your personal productivity and team productivity but this is what I want to do more.

 - Find a life-enhancing new blog to read.
 Subscribe to it.
 (Try Brain Pickings, Seth Godin, This Charming Charlie, Zen Habits.)